Last Updated: September 21, 2021

 When it comes to keeping in touch with our loved ones, especially during the pandemic, messaging apps have been indispensable.
 Among them, WhatsApp has emerged as the foremost service among British users, leaving its competitors in the dust.

 But what exactly is behind this app’s popularity?
-To answer this query, we’ve compiled some handy WhatsApp stats in the UK.
+To answer this query, we’ve compiled some handy statistics.
 Let’s explore the facts and figures on its usage and see if we can crack the code.

 - In October 2020 alone, WhatsApp Messenger had over 13 million users a day in Britain.